factorhouse/examples/fh-local-labs/lab-11/README.md

 ![](./images/flink-sql-runner.gif)

-Also, we can monitor the Flink job via the Flink UI (`localhost:8081`) or Flex (`localhost:3001`).
+We can monitor the Flink job via the Flink UI (`http://localhost:8082`) or Flex (`http://localhost:3001`).
 The screenshot below shows the job's logical plan as visualized in Flex.

 ![](./images/flex-01.png)